 How do I stop my big toe from bending inwards?

-The most important way to slow down or reduce the chances of this deformity comes down to proper shoes, and sometimes orthotics or well-made inserts in the shoes.
+The most important way to slow down or prevent bunions from getting worse and causing deformity comes down to proper shoes, and sometimes orthotics or well-made inserts in the shoes.

 While, in some cases, the deformity will occur despite all interventions, more often than not it can be slowed down or prevented from worsening.
 The only way to undo the deformity once it has occurred, is surgery.